 Capitals of the Classical Orders

-These columns all have capitals (the fancy carvings at the top of a column) based on the classical orders of Greek architecture.
-No. 1 has 2 columns with Doric capitals at its front door.
-The larger columns above have Ionic capitals characterised by volutes or scrolls in the stone.
+The columns along the crescent all have capitals (the fancy carvings at the top of a column) based on the classical orders of Greek architecture.
+House No. 1, which incidentally is also a museum that is very worth seeing, has 2 columns with Doric capitals at its front door.
+The Doric order are simply circles at the top of the columns without any fancy carving on.
+The larger columns above and the rest of the columns down the crescent have Ionic capitals.
+The Ionic order is characterised by volutes or scrolls carved in the stone above the pillars.
 However technically it can be argued these are not Ionic columns as the height is not 9 times the diameter of its base.
 The same can be said of the other columns here.
 However, we are looking at Georgian Bath and not ancient Greece.

 - Charles Steven original article 2004

 - Kevin Ireson pictures, author and editor (2004 – today)

 - M. Forsyth (2003) Bath, New Haven & London, Yale University Press.